 Clinician well-being is essential for safe, high-quality patient care.

-In the face of the unprecedented challenges created by the COVID-19 pandemic, the nation must acknowledge the toll that the crisis is taking on the well-being of clinicians.
-Health care workers need support as they navigate the difficult challenges of the current moment and throughout the long-term effects of COVID-19 on clinicians.
+In the face of the unprecedented challenges created by the COVID-19 pandemic, the nation must acknowledge the toll of the crisis on the well-being of clinicians.
+Health workers need support as they navigate the long-term effects of COVID-19.

 About the Clinician Well-Being Collaborative